We the Nuclear Free North

 How am I at risk?

-Radioactive fuel waste will be repackaged on-site, an enormously risky procedure that could release radioactive material on the surface, where it could move into local waterways
+Radioactive fuel waste will be repackaged on-site, an extremely risky procedure that could release radioactive material on the surface, where it could move into local waterways.

-Radioactive fuel waste will be buried in the bedrock (for the first time in the world) – if containment fails, radioactive material could be released into NW Ontario watersheds, eventually reaching Lake Winnipeg and Hudson Bay
+Radioactive fuel waste will be buried in the bedrock – something that has never been done before, and for which there is scant evidence of safety.
+If containment fails, radioactive material could be released into NW Ontario watersheds, eventually reaching Lake Winnipeg and Hudson Bay.

 Read more: Nuclear Waste and Health